sunkin351/FmodAudio/README.md

 This wrapper was written for .NET Core 2.1 and above.

 In its current state, it is usable.
 The Dsp namespace however, is incomplete, and so is the Examples section.

+In order to use this wrapper, you will need to download the fmod native binaries from https://www.fmod.com/download